glaucopater/rooms/README.md

 Abstract
 ---
-An user afer registration can book a space in the office according to the calendar and capacity.
+An user after registration can book a space in the office according to the calendar and capacity.
 When a spot is booked there is a limited time to check in.
 The max size of the office is set and can be changed weekly.
 A waiting list with a max size is available.
 If someone cancel the booking the spot is available again and the calendar is updated.
 Same for the waiting list.